 What it means for subspaces to be orthogonal.

 What it means for bases to be orthogonal.

 So ninety degrees, this is a ninety-degree chapter.

 So what does it mean -- let me jump to subspaces.

 Because I've drawn here the big picture.

 So this is the picture and we know a lot about that picture already.

 We know the dimension of every subspace.

+We know that these dimensions are r and n-r.
+We know that these dimensions are r and m-r.
 What I want to show now is what this figure is saying, that the angle -- the figure is just my attempt to draw what I'm now going to say, that the angle between these subspaces is ninety degrees.